wilsonmar/wilsonmar.github.io/_posts/2016-07-11-python-coding.md

 ## Not None if good!

-Caller using "monad strategy" using Python reserved word "None":
+Return the Python reserved word "None":

 <pre>result = safe_square_root(4)
-if result is not None:
-   # happy path:
+<strong>if result is not None:</strong>   # happy path:
-   value = result.pop()  # from stack.
+   value = result.pop()  # pop up from stack.
    print(value)
+else:  # notice we're not checking for None.
-else:  # calling function does not need to handle error:
+    # calling function does not need to handle error:
     # an error occurred, but encapsulated to be forwarded and processed upstream:
     print("unable to compute square root")
 </pre>